KrohnicDev/RockPaperScissors/README.md

 # RockPaperScissors
 Rock-paper-scissors game with different levels of AI opponents.

+Main objectives:
-The main purpose of this project was to try out the new SwiftUI framework.
+- trying out the new SwiftUI framework
+- exploring different algorithms for the AI opponent (inspired by the legendary http://www.lintukoto.net/viihde/kps/index.php?valinta=3)

 ![](rockpaperscissors.gif)